 For revenue accounts, credit values are preferred and normal.
 You want as much credit value in the revenue account as possible, the more sales the greater the likelihood of financial success.
 What you don’t want to see is high debit values in the returns, allowances or discount accounts!
 This general means something is wrong.

 The debits are good and credits are bad statement actually refers to a basic relational comparison between the two primary financial reports.
 With the balance sheet, debits are preferred as this means more assets.
 However, over on the income statement, you want credits over debits as this means there is more revenue than costs/expenses which means you have a profit!
 That profit transfers to the equity section of the balance sheet (explained later in future articles).

-There are other revenue accounts that get debit entries (e.g. franchise fees) but for this article I’ve kept it simple.
-The end result for the revenue section is a credit balance and is entitled ‘NET REVENUE’ or ‘ADJUSTED REVENUE’.
+There are other revenue accounts that get debit entries (e.g. franchise fees) but for this lesson, it was kept it simple.
+The end result for the revenue section is a credit balance and is titled ‘NET REVENUE’ or ‘ADJUSTED REVENUE’.
 Either title is fine.
-So your typical revenue section will look something like this:
+Thus, your typical revenue section will look something like this: